How to Live with Intention and Build a Lasting Legacy

 • Saying “no” to good opportunities so you can say “yes” to the right ones

-• Opening up to a trusted friend instead of carrying burdens alone
+• Opening up to a trusted friend instead of carrying everything alone

 The Core Areas of a Thriving Life

-When we began evaluating our lives honestly, we realized that thriving required looking at the whole picture — not just one area.
+As we began evaluating our lives honestly, we realized something important: Thriving requires looking at the whole picture – not just one area.

-If you want to live on purpose and build a meaningful legacy, consider reflecting on these core areas:
+If you want to live with purpose and build a meaningful legacy, start by reflecting on these core areas:

 1. Spiritual Life